arefxv/Upgradeable-SmartContract/README.md

 # Upgradeable Smart Contracts with UUPS Pattern

 This repository demonstrates the implementation of **Upgradeable Smart Contracts** using the **UUPS (Universal Upgradeable Proxy Standard)** pattern.
 The project includes two versions of a smart contract (`BoxV1` and `BoxV2`) deployed via an **ERC1967 Proxy**.
-It showcases how to upgrade contract logic seamlessly while maintaining the contract's state.
+It showcases how to upgrade contract logic seamlessly while maintaining the contract's state

 ---